3 Best Locking Lug Nuts of 2023

-McGard are the OEM supplier to over thirty different car lines worldwide, so they know a thing or two about making quality locking wheel nuts for the automotive industry.
+McGard is the OEM supplier to over thirty different car lines worldwide.
+They know a thing or two about making quality locking wheel nuts for the automotive industry.

-These wheel locks are manufactured in the USA, using a ‘restricted chemistry’ steel made specifically for McGard, and then the whole product is through hardened – not just case hardened.
-You’ll need more than a high speed drill to get these off!
+These wheel locks are manufactured in the USA, using a ‘restricted chemistry’ steel made specifically for McGard.
+Then, the whole product is through-hardened – not just case hardened.
+You’ll need more than a high-speed drill to get these off!

-McGard say that the key code is computer generated, which allows for an infinite number of patterns.
-A neat touch with these particular locks is the combined 19/21 mm (3/4” and 13/16”) dual hex arrangement (so your wheel wrench should fit regardless), but it’s also worth noting that McGard offer wheel locks in 8 different sizes of hex.
+McGard says that the key code is computer-generated, which allows for an infinite number of patterns.
+A neat touch with these particular locks is the combined 19/21 mm (3/4″ and 13/16″) dual hex arrangement (so your wheel wrench should fit regardless).
+However, it’s also worth noting that McGard offers wheel locks in 8 different sizes of hex.

 These McGards 24157 are warrantied against manufacturing defects and corrosion under ‘normal’ conditions, and that’s partly down to the triple-nickel chrome plating.
 The kit comes with four wheel locks and one key, but replacement keys can be ordered direct from McGard using the unique identifier code.

-The same standardized thread – 12 mm x 1.50 pitch, and featuring a conical seat (machined at 60 degrees), Gorilla say that all their locks and keys are unique.
+The same standardized thread – 12 mm x 1.50 pitch, and featuring a conical seat (machined at 60 degrees).
+Gorilla says that all their locks and keys are unique.

-Available in either 19 mm or 21 mm (3/4” and 13/16”), these are some high quality wheel locks that will resist pretty much any attempt to steal the wheels (I’ve even heard stories of them doing such a great job that the thief takes the whole car to allow them more time and privacy).
+Available in either 19 mm or 21 mm (3/4″ and 13/16″), these are some high-quality wheel locks.
+They will resist pretty much any attempt to steal the wheels.
+(I’ve even heard stories of them doing such a great job that the thief takes the whole car to allow them more time and privacy.)Well priced, high quality.

-These genuine Toyota accessories are actually genuine McGard wheel locks – made to the exact same specification, in the exact same factory.
-The only difference being that these have been balanced to the same weight as the stock lug nut, which means the wheel balance won’t be affected, although in all honesty, any lug nut will be close, and given that it’s on a small PCD (Pitch Circle Diameter), the balance will be negligible.
+These genuine Toyota accessories are actually genuine McGard wheel locks.
+They’re made to the exact same specification, in the exact same factory.
+The only difference is that these have been balanced to the same weight as the stock lug nut.
+That means the wheel balance won’t be affected.
+But, any lug nut will be close, and given that it’s on a small PCD (Pitch Circle Diameter), the balance will be negligible.

 They feature triple-nickel plating with a chrome overlay, giving excellent corrosion resistance.
-A key that’s near as damn it unique, and through hardening for the steel – want to keep your Toyota all original?
+It has a key that’s unique and through-hardening for the steel.
+Want to keep your Toyota all original?
 Then these Toyota wheel locks are for you.

 Before you rush out (actually, start clicking) to buy a set of the best locking wheel nuts, there are some things you need to consider first.